UMANG-2003/FSD/README.md

-This is a folder for all my FSD class assignment
+This is the folder for all my FSD class assignment